Floer theory and reduced cohomology on open manifolds: Floer solutions and the Gromov metric

 The following formulae, together with the symmetries of the curvature tensor, show that the full curvature tensor on $M$ is determined by the curvature of the level sets of $r$, by the tensor $S$ and by its first derivative.

 The vectors $X$, $Y$ and $Z$ in the above formulae are all tangent to $U_r$.
-In the sequel, given a vector $V\in TM$ we will use the notation $\theta_{g,V}$ for the dual to $V$ with respect to $g$ and will drop $g$ from the notation when there is no ambiguity.
+In what follows, given a vector $V\in TM$ we will use the notation $\theta_{g,V}$ for the dual to $V$ with respect to $g$ and will drop $g$ from the notation when there is no ambiguity.
 We utilize the following formula for the covariant derivative of a vector field $X$

 This formula presents the decomposition of $\theta_{g,\nabla X}$ into a symmetric and an anti-symmetric bilinear form.
-For a proof see \cite{pe}.
+For a proof see \cite[p.
+26]{pe}.